 Whether you’re doing this yourself or hiring it out, it’s important to invest time and resources into your bookkeeping and accounting.
 Many small businesses begin by doing at least some of the bookkeeping themselves, but as they grow, they find that hiring an accounting firm is often the best way to increase their efficiency and maximize their growth.

 Wondering about the different services an accounting firm can provide?
 Check out our comparison of In-house vs. Annual vs. Monthly Accounting Firms.
 While there’s no single “right time” to hire a professional accountant, listen to your gut.
 The sense that an accountant could help you is usually a very good indication that the time is right to make a move.
 (For more information, see our recent post, When is the Best Time to Hire an Accountant for a Small Business?).

 Finish the Year Strong

-If you need help with your books and financial statements for 2017, and would like us to handle your 2017 taxes in a few short months—it’s not too late for us to help you, and doing this work together now will help us work together with more immediate results in 2018.
+If you need help with your books and financial statements for 2017 and would like us to handle your 2017 taxes in a few short months, it’s not too late.
+Doing this work together now will help us work together with more immediate results in 2018.
 Schedule a free consultation today to find out how we can help you.